Why you are smart to hire a personal injury attorney

-Important questions you are probably asking if you have been injured in a car wreck are
+Some of the important questions you need answered if you have been injured in a car wreck are

 - how much money can I get from the other driver and his insurance company?

-- won’t they pay me as much money as I want?
+- will they pay me as much money as I want?

 - will a lawyer charge me so much that I should just represent myself?

 And I get it.
-I don’t like paying for something I could do myself either – if I have the skill and time, which I often don’t.
+I don’t like paying for something I could do myself either – that is if I have the skill and time, which I often don’t.

-Here I’ll give you answers that will help you make a good decision about your car wreck case.
+Here I’ll give you answers that will help you make a good decision about what to do after your car wreck case.

 How does any one know how much an injury claim is worth?

 They don’t.
-A personal injury lawyer who is being honest with you will admit that he can just estimate a range of values for how much an automobile collision is worth.
+A personal injury lawyer can just estimate a range of values for how much an automobile collision is worth.

 That’s because no one knows for sure what the exact value is unless and until a jury returns its verdict after a trial.
-And even then, the case is often appealed.
+And even then, the case can be appealed.

-We know that 98% of cases settle out of court, either before a lawsuit is filed or at a mediation or another step of the litigation process.
-It is not common to walk inside the state district courts buildings in Fort Worth or Dallas and see a trial actually taking place.
+We know that 98% of cases settle out of court, either before a lawsuit is filed, at a mediation, or at another step of the litigation process.

 Most cases that are taken to a jury trial are there because the plaintiff’s lawyer believes that the settlement offer is substantially less than what the jury will award.

-Few cases settle until both both sides perceive that the risk and uncertainty of litigation is outweighed by the advantage of receiving or paying an exact dollar amount.
+Few cases will settle until both all parties believe that the risk and uncertainty of litigation is outweighed by the advantage of receiving or paying an exact dollar amount.
 For most people and companies, a bird in the hand is worth two in the bush.

 The problem is that each side can estimate the value of the same case with dramatically different results.
-On the one hand, the plaintiff and his attorney want the highest amount to pay for damages and attorney’s fees, while on the other, the insurance company’s goal is obviously to pay out as little as possible — and later.
+On the one hand, the plaintiff and his attorney want the highest amount to pay for damages and attorney’s fees, while on the other, the insurance company’s goal is obviously to pay out as little as possible.

 The plaintiff’s attorney will have an idea of what the case might be worth in court because he negotiates with insurance companies every day, tries cases to juries, and reads court reports that list what the verdicts are that month.